 Artist-Run Europe is part how-to manual, part history, and part socio-political critique of the conditions, organisational models, and role of artist-led practice within contemporary art and society.
 The aim is to show how artist-run practice manifests itself, how artist-run spaces are a distinctive and central part of visual art culture, and how they present a complex, heterogeneous, and necessary set of alternatives to the art institution, museum and commercial gallery.

-artist-run.eu continues the ongoing Artist-Run Europe research project, featuring new case studies, and a searchable, updatable index – an online resource which quantifies and compares the disparate attributes, organisational models, funding structures and aims of a vast number of spaces across the continent of Europe.
-A companion to the printed publication, the aim of artist-run.eu is to enable artist-run spaces to learn about and connect with each other, and allow artists, curators, researchers and general visitors to explore and learn about artist-run spaces.
+artist-run.eu continues the ongoing Artist-Run Europe research project, featuring new case studies, and a searchable, updatable index: an online resource which quantifies and compares the disparate attributes, organisational models, funding structures and aims of a vast number of spaces across the continent of Europe.
+A companion to the printed publication, the aim of artist-run.eu is to enable artist-run spaces to learn about and connect with each other, and allow artists, curators, researchers and general visitors to explore, learn about and visit artist-run spaces.

-Artist-run spaces and projects can submit and update their entries, allowing the resource to develop and expand over time, acting as an important record of both current spaces as well as defunct spaces and their legacies.
+Artist-run spaces and projects are invited to submit or update their entries, allowing the resource to develop and expand over time, acting as an important record of both current spaces, as well as acknowledging defunct spaces and their legacies.

 artist-run.eu is a non-profit, free-to-use project, initiated by Pallas Projects (Ireland) and funded by The Arts Council